Pan-German League: Foundation and early struggles (1890–1894)

 After World War I, the Alldeutscher Verband supported General Erich Ludendorff in his accusation against democrats and socialists that they had betrayed Germany and made the Germans lose the war.
 According to Ludendorff and the Verband, the army should not have been held responsible for the German defeat.
 Ludendorff, however, had declared that the war was lost in October 1918, before the German November Revolution.
 That fanciful allegation was known as the "Stab-in-the-back myth" (Dolchstosslegende).

 Membership in the league was overwhelmingly composed of middle- and upper-class males.
 Most members' occupations reflected the League's emphasis on education, property ownership and service to the state.

 The League was clearly close ideologically to the Nazis and anticipated many of their basic ideas, such as the demand that the individual Germans should unconditionally submit to the national whole, represented by the state and the authorities, or the idea of expansion to the east in order to gain "Living Space" (Lebensraum).
 Still, the League's concrete relations with the Nazis were not always smooth.
-In 1932, there was moment when the Pan-German League accused the Nazis of betraying the national idea and called on their supporters to support the rival German National People's Party (DNVP).
+In 1932, there was a moment when the Pan-German League accused the Nazis of betraying the national idea and called on their supporters to support the rival German National People's Party (DNVP).
 The Nazis, who came to power the next year, did not forget that incident.

-After the Nazis came to power, the Pan-Germans were for a time tolerated due to their ideological closeness, but on the eve of the Second World war were finally dissolved by Reinhard Heydrich on March 13, 1939, on the grounds that their program (namely the unification of all Germans in one Greater Germany) had been fulfilled with the Austrian Anschluss and the annexation of the Sudetenlands.
+After the Nazis came to power, the Pan-Germans were for a time tolerated due to their ideological closeness, but on the eve of the Second World War were finally dissolved by Reinhard Heydrich on March 13, 1939, on the grounds that their program (namely the unification of all Germans in one Greater Germany) had been fulfilled with the Austrian Anschluss and the annexation of the Sudetenlands.